NitrOP7674/FreeplayCheckpoint/README.md

 4. When you find a point in time to save, press the Back (or Select or Share) button.
 5. Resume driving.
 6. Press Back again to return to that checkpoint.
-7. Press Back on a currently frozen checkpoint to delete it.
+7. Press Back (twice) on a currently frozen checkpoint to delete it.
-8. Press left/right on the dpad to navigate between multiple checkpoints.
+8. Press left/right on the dpad to navigate between multiple saved checkpoints.

 **Command Reference:**